 When I started tracking our spending and really started rocking our budget, I made sure to keep track of our bills and due dates so that I would never miss a payment.

-You can write them down in a budget tracking printable or you can simply set an alert for in your phone’s calendar!
+You can write them down in a budget tracking printable (this one is FREE!) or you can simply set an alert for in your phone’s calendar!
 Whatever works to help you stay on top of your bills.

 #49.
 Expensive phone plans